JuliaAstro/EphemerisSources.jl/paper/paper/paper.md

 abstract: |
-  Solar system ephemerides are available for free to researchers, students, and professionals in-industry through open source tools, and REST APIs, and web interfaces [@horizons].
+  Solar system ephemerides are available for free to researchers, students, and professionals in-industry through open source tools, and REST APIs, and web interfaces.
 Users commonly parse this data programatically with dynamic programming languages, including Python and Julia.
 This document presents several Julia packages which can aid ephemeris users in sourcing and parsing data with replicatability.
   Rather than include solar system ephemeris files in source code distrbutions, ephemeris data sourcing can be accomplished directly in-code.
 Three packages which interface to the JPL SPICE ephemeris platform are presented: `SPICEApplications.jl`, `SPICEKernels.jl`, and `SPICEBodies.jl`.
-In addition, two packages which interface with the JPL HORIZONS ephemeris platform are
-  presented: `HorizonsAPI.jl` and `HorizonsEphemeris.jl`.
-All packages
-  are described in-detail in their common documentation site:
+In addition, two packages which interface with the JPL HORIZONS ephemeris platform are presented: `HorizonsAPI.jl` and `HorizonsEphemeris.jl`.
+All packages are described in-detail in their common documentation site:
   [`ephemeris.loopy.codes`](https://ephemeris.loopy.codes).
 abstract-title: Summary
 author: